Payment SolutionsApril 20, 2026 · 10 min read

 • + Can process multiple currencies natively

-• + Sometimes lower per-transaction scrutiny on high-risk product types
+• + Lower per-transaction scrutiny on certain high-risk product types

 Disadvantages